KULeuven-MICAS/accfg-artifacts/README.md

 ### Getting the source (~ <1 minute)

-To run the experiments in this repository, please clone the repository
+To run the experiments in this repository, please clone the repository or download the [Zenodo Artifact](https://doi.org/10.5281/zenodo.16260752).

+**Notes for Git:**

 This repository relies on submodules.
 Therefore, we recommend cloning as follows: